mikepqr/mike.place/content/post/fzf-fd/fzf-fd.md

 shortcuts in your shell, e.g. if you installed with homebrew, run `/usr/local/opt/fzf/install`.

-Then set the following environment variables in your shell startup:
+Then set these environment variables in your shell startup:

 ```
 export FZF_DEFAULT_COMMAND="fd . $HOME"